100% organic grass fed beef

-At Winter Green Farm we put a lot of energy into growing high quality grasses, legumes and forage herbs.
-However, you won’t see these crops at our Farmers Markets or in our CSA boxes.
-These crops are grown specifically for our 100% organic grass fed beef herd.
+Here on the farm we put a lot of energy into growing high quality grasses, legumes and forage herbs.
+However, you won’t see these crops at Farmers Markets or in CSA boxes.
+These crops are grown specifically for the 100% grass fed beef herd.

-Grain-fed cows have become the norm in American agriculture, but the natural diet of cattle is grass.
-Feeding them on a diverse pasture results in a healthier animal and in turn, healthier and delicious meat for you.
-Learn more about the nutritional benefits of grass fed meat.
+Grain-fed cows have become the norm in American agriculture, but the natural diet of cattle is vegetation.
+Feeding them on a diverse pasture results in a healthier animal ecosystem, and environment, and in turn, healthier and delicious meat for you.
+Learn more about the nutritional benefits of grass fed beef.

 Since 2004, we have been certified organic by Oregon Tilth.
 Certification ensures that our organic animals have not been given any growth hormones or antibiotics and have only eaten organic feed since birth.
 This certification also includes our pastures which receive the best care we can give them.
 In addition, most years we buy in 8-12 non-organic sustainably and humanely raised yearlings that are then raised organically while in our system – these animals are differentiated when sold.